-Your disclosure statement must include a description of the relevant facts affecting the tax treatment of the item.
+Your disclosure must include:

+- 1. A description of the relevant facts affecting the tax treatment of the item.
 To satisfy this requirement, you must include information that reasonably can be expected to apprise the IRS of the identity of the item, its amount, and the nature of the controversy or potential controversy.
-Information concerning the nature of the controversy can include a description of the legal issues presented by the facts.
+Information concerning the nature of the controversy can include a description of the legal issues presented by the facts, and - 2.
+A statement explaining why you believe this regulation to be invalid.

-Unless provided otherwise in the General Instructions above, your disclosure will not be considered accurate unless the information described above is provided using Form 8275.
-For example, your disclosure will not be considered adequate if you attach a copy of an acquisition agreement to vour tax return to disclose the issues involved in determining the basis of certain acquired assets.
-If Form 8275 is not completed and attached to the return, the disclosure will not be considered valid even if the information described above is provided using another method, such as a different form or an attached letter.
+Unless provided otherwise in the General Instructions CAUTION above, your disclosure will not be considered adequate unless (1) and (2) above are provided using Form 8275-R. For example, your disclosure will not be considered adequate if you attach a copy of an acquisition agreement to your tax return to disclose the issues involved in determining the basis of certain acquired assets.
+If Form 8275-R is not completed and attached to the return, the disclosure will not be considered valid even if the information in (1) and (2) above is provided using another method, such as a different form or an attached letter.